 In mice, the culture conditions to establish stem cell lines reflective of the blastocyst lineages are relatively well established.
 For example, stem cells can be captured in a state that reflects the blastocyst-stage epiblast, and that are referred to as 2i/Lif naive PSCs7.
 Similarly, the blastocyst-stage trophectoderm can be captured in a state that we refer to as trophectoderm stem cells (TESCs, unpublished manuscript)9.
 This allows these two developmentally matched stem cell types to efficiently self-organize and to form mouse blastoids.
 Altogether, to form a faithful and thus useful blastoid, it is crucial to begin with stem cells that reflect the blastocyst stage, and that are capable of efficiently forming and organizing analogs of the blastocyst lineages upon exposure to developmentally relevant cues.

 The human stem cells that best reflect the blastocyst stage have been difficult to capture.
-The firstly established and most commonly used hPSCs15 are referred to as primed hPSCs and are transcriptionally similar to the epiblast of more advanced staged embryos as compared to blastocysts16.
+The firstly established and most commonly used hPSCs15 are referred to as primed hPSCs and are transcriptionally similar to the epiblast of post-implantation staged embryos (day 12-14) as compared to blastocysts (day 5-7)16.
 This is typically shown by measuring stage-specific molecular criteria (e.g., genome-wide DNA hypomethylation, X chromosome status17,18) and by comparing the cells transcriptome with reference monkey19 or human datasets11,13,14.
-Based on these criteria, it has been proposed that primed hPSCs reflect a post implantation (>day 7) but pre gastrulation (<day 14) stage.
 However, in the last decade, multiple labs have shown that primed hPSCs cultured with specific signaling pathway inhibitors and activators are capable of resetting their transcriptome, decreasing the methylation of their DNA, and, to some extent, to reactivate silenced X chromosome17,18,20–22.
-These shades of naive pluripotency are thought to reflect the blastocyst epiblast.
-Other attempts to reset primed hPSCs allowed to capture other states, for example human extended potential stem cells (hEPSCs)23 but these cells display a transcriptome more similar to the post-implantation stage (see analysis in Figure 724 and Figure 325).
+These shades of naive pluripotency reflect the blastocyst epiblast (~ day 6).
+Other attempts to reset primed hPSCs allowed to capture other states, for example human extended potential stem cells (hEPSCs)23 but, upon re-analysis, these cells display a transcriptome more similar to the post-implantation stage (see analysis in Figure 724 and Figure 325).

 The unrestricted potential of naive human pluripotent stem cells

 The mouse and human blastocysts comprise 3 lineages: the trophectoderm that mediates implantation and then generates the placenta, the epiblast that forms the majority of the body, and the primitive endoderm that forms the yolk sac and part of the embryonic endoderm.
 In mice, the specification of the trophectoderm occurs during the transition from a morula to a blastocyst26.
-On the contrary, a recent study has suggested that the early human blastocyst doesn’t comprise fully specified cells but rather cells that are not yet entirely restricted to a specific lineage12.
-In correlation with this observation, naive hPSCs cultured in either PXGL20 or Ti2iLGö18 are capable of forming analogs of the blastocyst-stage trophectoderm27,28.
-This unrestricted potential is in sharp contrast to the limited potential of mouse PSCs to form trophoblasts, as assessed in chimeric and in vitro assays29–31.
-Of note, although several studies have described the potential of primed hPSCs or hEPSCs to differentiate into cells with trophoblast-like properties, this process does not seem efficient, and the obtained cellular populations might be heterogeneous and reflecting a mix of post-implantation trophoblasts and amnion cells (a lineage thought to emerge from post-implantation epiblast) rather than the trophectoderm (that forms in the blastocysts).
-However, these attempts to efficiently form trophoblasts from primed hPSCs were very successful in order to learn about the signaling pathways32,33 regulating aspects of trophoblast specification and to pinpoint the important plasticity of human cells as compared to mouse cells.
+On the contrary, studies by the laboratories of Laurent David (INSERM and Université de Nantes, France) and Hilde van de Velde (Vrij Universiteit Brussel) have suggested that the early human blastocyst doesn’t comprise fully specified cells but rather cells that are not yet entirely restricted to a specific lineage12 27.
+In correlation with this observation, the laboratories of Yasuhiro Takashima (CiRA) and of Austin Smith (Exeter University) have shown that naive hPSCs cultured in either PXGL20 or Ti2iLGö18 are capable of forming analogs of the blastocyst-stage trophectoderm28,29.
+Once again, this potential is in sharp contrast to the already determined potential of mouse PSCs that cannot efficiently form trophoblasts, as assessed in chimeric and in vitro assays30–32.
+Of note, although several studies have described the potential of primed hPSCs or hEPSCs to differentiate into cells with trophoblast-like properties, this process does not seem efficient, and the obtained cellular populations might be heterogeneous and reflecting a mix of post-implantation trophoblasts and amnion cells (a lineage thought to emerge during the post-implantation period) rather than the trophectoderm (that forms in the blastocysts).
+However, these attempts to efficiently form trophoblasts from primed hPSCs were very successful in order to learn about the signaling pathways33,34 regulating aspects of trophoblast specification and pinpointing the important plasticity of human cells as compared to mouse cells.